gurkaran97/Offline-Dictionary-attack-tool/README.md

 # Offline-Dictionary-attack-tool
-This tool is an offline tool used to crack md5 hashes with bruteforce/dictionary tool.
+This tool is an offline tool used to crack md5 hashes with bruteforce/dictionary attack method.